AJTech2002/ClassicFPSPack-Documentation/scripting_docs/controller/PlayerStatistics.md

 2. **playerOptions**: This is the default state of the Player, you can change these variables however if there is a save file then this will be changed to those values.

+### Health Resetting

 The Health is reset back to the Max Health in the following scenarios:

-1. Player Dies & Respawns (Handled in PlayerStatistics Death function)
+1. Player Dies & Respawns (Handled in PlayerStatistics Death function) - all information goes back to last save.

 2. The Player switches Level through the LevelSwitcher component (there is an option to disable resetting health on moving to another level)